gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 * *LookupRecord* populates the gender field by passing the value of the title field to a lookup service
 * *PutSolrContentStream* sends the data to Solr

-For the Solr processor we have set the Collection property to *${solr.collection}* so that we can reference a variable.
+For the Solr processor, the Collection property is set to *${solr.collection}* which is referencing a variable.
 If we right-click on the canvas somewhere and select "Variables", we can see the definition of this variable.

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/04-nifi-dev-vars.png" class="img-responsive img-thumbnail">

-At this point we can ingest some data by copying the users-10.csv from earlier to the first NiFi's ingest directory:
+We can test ingesting some data by copying the users-10.csv from earlier to the development NiFi's ingest directory:

     cp users-10.csv nifi-1.5.0-1/data

-We can then verify this data was ingested to the *data-dev* collection in Solr:
+We can then verify the data was ingested to the *data-dev* collection in Solr:

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/05-solr-data-dev.png" class="img-responsive img-thumbnail">

 ### Starting Version Control

-We now have everything working in our development environment and want to deploy this flow to production.
+Now that we have everything working in our development environment, we want to deploy this flow to production.

 To get started we need to create a bucket in our NiFi Registry instance.
-Buckets are used as a way to organize items in the registry, and as mechanism to assign permissions to restrict access to data in the registry when running secured.
+Buckets are used as a way to organize items in the registry, and as mechanism to assign permissions to restrict access to data when running secured.

 Clicking the tool icon in the top-right of the registry brings us to the bucket administration panel, and from there we can create a new bucket called "Solr Flows".